julieqiu/exp/librarianx/doc/config-commands.md

 ## Background

 Currently, users must manually edit librarian.yaml to update configuration.
 This requires understanding YAML syntax, the config schema, and proper nesting.
-Common operations like adding an API to an edition or updating metadata are error-prone and time-consuming.
+Common operations like updating metadata or managing file patterns are error-prone and time-consuming.

-This document proposes a `librarian config` command with subcommands to manage configuration programmatically, inspired by successful patterns from go, npm, git, and kubectl.
+This document proposes a `librarian config` command with subcommands to manage configuration programmatically, inspired by successful patterns from npm, git, and gcloud.

+**Note:** APIs are managed through `librarian new` and `librarian remove` commands, not through `librarian config`.
+The config command focuses on scalar values and file pattern arrays (keep/remove).

 ## Research: Config Command Patterns